Coeeter/android-clicktoeat/README.md

 - Google Play Services for Google Maps and for location services

 ## Installation
-If you want to use this app, download the zip from its <a href="https://github.com/Coeeter/Android_ClickToEat">github repository</a> or clone the repository.
+If you want to use this app, download the zip from its <a href="https://github.com/Coeeter/Android_ClickToEat">github repository</a> or clone the repository using https://github.com/Coeeter/Android_ClickToEat.git.
 To use the app ensure you add this line to the `local.properties` file using your own Google Maps API key.
 ```properties
 GOOGLE_MAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY
 ```